ardatan/graphql-tools/.changeset/weak-peaches-count.md

 - Utils: `filterSchema`'s `fieldFilter` will now filter *all* fields across Object, Interface, and Input types.
 For the previous Object-only behavior, switch to the `objectFieldFilter` option.

 - API Pruning: remove support for `ExtendSchema` transform , simpler just to use `stitchSchemas` with one subschema.
 Trim `utils` package size: remove unused `fieldNodes` utility functions, remove unused `typeContainsSelectionSet` function, move `typesContainSelectionSet` to stitch package.
+Remove `Operation` type in favor of `OperationTypeNode` from upstream graphql-js.

 Related Issues